Universidad Francisco Marroquín: Departments and projects

 At the beginning of the 2000s, the library started offering access to digital resources.
 It is subscribed to other services in this area including EBSCOHost databases, Oxford Scholarship Online, xRefer Plus and UpToDate, MDConsult and others.

 The library was chosen among all the libraries around the World within the 10 libraries to receive the Elsevier donation of 670 titles.

 The library site received the Arroba de Oro award in Guatemala for the best educational website.

-The Henry Hazlitt Center co-ordinates the courses of Economic Process (I, II and III) and Social Philosophy (Hayek and the Austrian School) that are offered to all undergraduate students in all schools.
+The Henry Hazlitt Center co-ordinates the courses of Ethics of Freedom, The Philosophy of Friedrich A Hayek, and Economic Process (I, II and III) that are offered to all undergraduate students in all schools.
 It also offers seminars and lectures for professors in order to improve their academic and pedagogic skills.